-International Holiday Bazaar – Each December we offer free space for 25 socially-committed, non-violent nonprofit groups to sell their wares.
+International Holiday Bazaar – Each December we offer free space for over 25 socially-committed, non-violent nonprofit groups to sell their wares.
 Parish artists also participate.
 It’s “Holiday Shopping with a Conscience!” and features food, music & fun.
-Contact Jim Steinman or Ila Abernathy.
+Contact Ila Abernathy.

 Angel Tree – At Advent a Christmas tree goes up in the back of the church, filled with the names and ages of children of prisoners and others in need of presents.